New Jersey DWI Defense Attorney Explains DUI Charges N.J.S.A. 39:4-50

 Again, police officers aren’t perfect.
 Many times, they don’t explain the test correctly, they don’t count the times out loud correctly, and they just don’t hold true to the standardized procedure used to administer these tests.
 If this is the case, then the probable cause for your arrest doesn’t exist, and as a result the readings on the Alcotest machine are inadmissible.
 Your case is dismissed.

-These are just a few of the ways that I fight DWI cases, but in reality there are many ways that this can be done.
-All of my strategies are determined by a case-by-case basis.
+These are just a few of the ways that we fight DWI cases, but in reality there are many ways that this can be done.
+All of our strategies are determined by a case-by-case basis.
 The details surrounding your arrest need to be examined carefully and run through with a fine-toothed comb.
 Once this has been done, we can work as a team to get you the best possible result in your DWI case.
+If you have been charged with DUI in New Jersey, contact an experienced New Jersey DWI Attorney at The Tormey Law Firm today at (201) 556-1570 for a free consultation about your case.